A closer look at big families

 “Child benefits from the government are helpful too,” notes Philippe.
 He and his wife, Sonia, both have jobs, but they keep an eye on their spending.
 “We shop at secondhand stores and do clothing swaps with other parents, plus the girls share their toys and my wife does a lot of cooking,” he adds.
 “It’s toughest having to cut back on trips and paid activities.”

 The family car, however, is one expense that is hard to avoid.
 “We’re still managing with the car we have now,” says Benoît, “but if we have a fourth child, we’ll have to get a seven-seater.”
 The house needs to be big enough for everyone too.
 “Our son has his own room, but the girls share a room.
 They’re still too young to sleep in the basement,” says Véronique.
-“If we decide to have a fourth kid, we’ll have to think about moving somewhere bigger.”
+“If we decide to have a fourth child, we’ll have to think about moving somewhere bigger.”

 At the time of our interview, the Fouometios were looking for work.
 Naturally, their budget is a little tighter.
-The couple is hoping that one of them will be able to work fulltime while the other works parttime; that would allow them to look after their family’s needs as well as buy a car!
+The couple is hoping that one of them will be able to work full-time while the other works part-time; that would allow them to look after their family’s needs as well as buy a car!

 Two adults, two kids

 In some respects, today’s society is not well adapted to the needs of large families.
 Sonia Vallée, mother of four, speaks from experience.
 “Family packages are often for two adults and two kids,” she explains.
 “At restaurants, most tables are meant to seat four.
-As for hotels, a standard room consists of two double beds.”
-Véronique GrégoireLacombe, who has three children, feels the same.
+As for hotels, a standard room has two double beds.”
+Véronique Grégoire-Lacombe, who has three children, feels the same.
 “More people would need to start having more kids to reverse the trend and show that there’s a demand for deals meant for big families,” she says.

 Hopes vs. reality

-The challenge of balancing work and family life can also lead parents to stop at one or two children.
-“I work as a nurse and have flexible hours, and my husband is selfemployed.
-That makes things easier,” says Sonia Vallée, mother of four.
-“When I think about big families where both parents work nine-to-five jobs, I don’t know how they do it!”
+The challenges of balancing work and family can also lead parents to stop at one or two children.
+“I work as a nurse, with special hours, and my partner is self-employed.
+That makes things easier,” says Sonia Vallée, a mother of four.
+“I don’t know how parents with big families manage when they both work 9 to 5!”

 Naître et grandir